Claude Steele

-Claude Mason Steele (born January 1, 1946) is a social psychologist and emeritus professor at Stanford University, where he is the I. James Quillen Endowed Dean, Emeritus at the Stanford Graduate School of Education, and Lucie Stern Professor in the Social Sciences, Emeritus.
+Claude Mason Steele (born January 1, 1946) is a social psychologist and emeritus professor at Stanford University, where he is the I. James Quillen Endowed Dean, Emeritus at the Stanford University Graduate School of Education, and Lucie Stern Professor in the Social Sciences, Emeritus.

 Formerly he was the executive vice chancellor and provost at the University of California, Berkeley.
 He also served as the 21st provost of Columbia University for two years.
 Before that, he had been a professor of psychology at various institutions for almost 40 years.

 He is best known for his work on stereotype threat and its application to minority student academic performance.
 His earlier work dealt with research on the self (like self-image and self-affirmation) as well as the role of self-regulation in addictive behaviors.

 In 2010, he released his book, Whistling Vivaldi and Other Clues to How Stereotypes Affect Us, summarizing years of research on stereotype threat and the underperformance of minority students in higher education.

 Education and early life

 Steele was born on January 1, 1946, to parents Ruth (a white social worker) and Shelby (an African-American truck driver) in Chicago, Illinois.
 Claude recalls his family, including his twin brother Shelby Steele and two other siblings, as being deeply interested in social issues and the civil rights movement of the 1950s and '60s.
 Steele remembers his father taking him and his brother to marches and rallies whenever possible.
 His father pushed him to achieve security in the context of securing employment, but Claude construed achievement as success in education.
 He enrolled at Hiram College in Hiram, Ohio, where he earned a B.A. in psychology in 1967.

 At Hiram College, Steele's passion for reading novels led to an interest in how the individual faces the social world.
 After being fully immersed in the Civil Rights Movement and the issues of racial equality, rights, and the nature of prejudice as a child, Steele formed a desire to study the topics in a scientific manner.
 He was especially keen to discover their effects on social relationships and quality of life.
-Steele was inspired by African-American social psychologist Kenneth Clark’s TV appearance discussing the psychological implications of the 1964 race riots in Harlem, New York City, which led to doing behavioral research.
+Steele was inspired by African-American social psychologist Kenneth Clark's TV appearance discussing the psychological implications of the 1964 race riots in Harlem, New York City, which led to doing behavioral research.
 Steele conducted early experimental research at Hiram College in physiological psychology (looking at behavioral motives in Siamese fighting fish) and social psychology (studying how African-American dialect among kids maintains ethnic/racial identity), where he worked under the mentorship of social psychologist, Ralph Cebulla.

 In graduate school, he studied social psychology, earning an M.A. in 1969 and a Ph.D. in 1971 at Ohio State University, with a minor in statistical psychology.
 His dissertation work, with faculty adviser Tom Ostrom at Ohio State, focused on attitude measurement and attitude change.